-Purpose: To carry the message of recovery to the still-suffering alcoholic by informing the general public about the A.A. program.
-The committee carries the message by getting in touch with the media, schools, industry and other organizations, and can report on the nature of A.A. and what it can and cannot do for alcoholics.
+Purpose: To carry the message of recovery to the still-suffering alcoholic by informing the general public about the AA program.
+The Committee carries the message by getting in touch with the media, schools, industry and other organizations, and can report on the nature of AA and what it can and cannot do for alcoholics.

-- Stays familiar with the PI materials from G.S.O. - Works closely with the corresponding intergroup committees and G.S.O. - Responds to requests for speakers from area professional programs and schools. - Responds to media requests, such as television and radio appearances, while keeping in mind A.A.'s Twelve Traditions, most especially the tradition of anonymity at the level of press, radio, television, and film.
+- Stays familiar with Public Information materials from GSO. - Works closely with the corresponding intergroup committees and GSO. - Responds to requests for speakers from area professionals, programs and schools. - Responds to media requests, such as television and radio appearances, while keeping in mind AA's Twelve Traditions, most especially the tradition of anonymity at the level of press, radio, television, and film. - Discuss existing and formulate (when deemed necessary) new A.A.
+General Service Conference the Public Information Committee Agenda Items. - Encourages the creation of new Conference Agenda items (i.e motions) for discussion and presents them at the Fall Assembly.